 Surge is another like-Tinder-but-not app that proves useful when traveling again because it dodges the censors due to its generally low profile.
 It’s open to all and very easy to use, so it’s a good choice for a gay app novice!
 And on Surge, you can both like people to match, or ‘power like’ that extra-special someone!

-It’s most popular in the States but is growing worldwide.
+It’s most popular in the big cities in the States like New York, Los Angeles, and San Fran but is growing worldwide.
 The app actively encourages people to use it when traveling and wants to create a community worldwide, so why not be part of that?

 Marketed as the gentleman’s choice among gay hookup apps, Chappy looks sleek and boasts features that rule out crossed emotional wires.
 On a sliding scale, choose whether you’re after Mr. Right, Mr. Right Now or Mr. Who Knows – you’ll then get matched with someone looking for the same thing.